ut-issl/s2e-documents/Specifications/Disturbance/Spec_GeoPotential.md

 3. How to use
    - Make an instance of the `GeoPotential` class in `InitializeInstances` function in `disturbances.cpp`
+     - Create an instance by using the initialization function `InitGeoPotential`
-   - Chose a orbit propagator with disturbances.
+   - Chose a orbit propagator mode that considers disturbances.
+   - Edit the `disturbance.ini` file
+     - Select `ENABLE` for `calculation` and `logging`
-   - Select `ENABLE` and `degree` of calculation in the `disturbance.ini` file
+     - Select `degree` of calculation
        - When the `degree` is smaller than 1, it is overwritten as 0.
        - When the `degree` is larger than 360, it is overwritten as 360.
        - **NOTE**: The calculation time is related to the selected degree.

 ## 2. Explanation of Algorithm